MenggeLuo/Assignment-5---INFO6150-/README.md

 # Assignment-5---INFO6150-

 # MovieFinder
 ###  MovieFinder is a web application that allows users to search for and discover various movies.
-This platform provides an easy-to-use interface for event searching and browsing, enhancing the user experience in finding and attending events.
+This platform provides an easy-to-use interface for event searching and browsing, or other actions that related to movies, enhancing the user experience in finding and attending events.
+Notice that more functionalities should be added in the future.

 # Features